njagwani/AzureTimedTriggeredFunctionProject/README.md

 - .Net Core 3.1
 - Visual Studio Code 2019

+### Lets Get Started!!! 💻

-In order to get started, I first created a slack account.
+ I first created a slack account.
 Navigate to slack.com and sign up for a free account.
 Once your have logged in, click on "Create a Channel".

 ![](Images/Slackone.png)

-In my case, I have created a channel called azurefunc. in the next step, if you wish you can add more people in your team or else click on "Skip for Now".
+I have created my channel called azurefunc.
+In the next step, if you wish you can add more people in your team or else click on "Skip for Now".

 ![](Images/Slack2.png)

-Here, I will make use to Slack API and Slack Webhook in order to send messages
+Here, I will make use to Slack API and Slack Webhook in order to send messages 📩

-In order to add apps to my slack, I then added an app called incoming webhooks to my slack, added incoming webhooks Integration to my channel which inturn provided a web URL which I will be referencing my code later on.
-Be sure to copy this URL on a notepad before you proceed to save settings.
+I then added an app called incoming webhooks to my slack, added Incoming Webhooks Integration to my channel "azurefunc" which inturn provided a web URL.
+Be sure to copy this URL on a notepad before you proceed to save settings as this URL will be referenced in your code.

 ![](Images/Slack3.png)